nexmo-community/nexmo-sms-action/README.md

 # Nexmo SMS Action

 Send an SMS from [GitHub Actions](https://github.com/features/actions) using [Nexmo](https://www.nexmo.com/).

-The passed in `args` represent the contents of the message.
-For additional details, see [Send SMS with GitHub Actions](https://www.nexmo.com/blog/2019/02/08/send-sms-github-actions-dr/)
+For additional details, see the blog post [Send SMS with GitHub Actions](https://www.nexmo.com/blog/2019/02/08/send-sms-github-actions-dr/)

 ## Usage

 The `args` represent the recipient and the contents of the message.